|

 Entry formalities:

-register at the foreign section of the municipality
+have to register at the foreign section of

 Formalities-visa-Belgium